Knowing your little girl is walking in the aisle -- not as the bride but as the princess of the celebrant -- is both exciting and overwhelming.

 As a mom, you are worried about many things.

 How long does she need to wait before the ceremony starts?
 Can she walk down the aisle without getting distracted?
 What dress is she going to wear?
+Does the flower girl have to throw petal?

 While we can’t help you resolve all hullabaloos, we’re here to cover one of your biggest dilemma -- your child’s flower girl’s dress.
 Plus, we’ll give you additional tips on how she’ll stand out from the crowd and steal everybody’s hearts.